dominictarr/amd/readme.markdown

     //ab.js - amd style
     require('amd')
+    //module.define(dependencies, initializer)
     module.define(['./a', './b'], function AB (a,b){

       return {ab: function (x){return a(b(x))} } //exports is returned.
     })

+The dependencies array specifies your dependencies, which will be passed as arguments to the initializer function.
+The return value of the intializer will be the module's exports.

-then do `$ amd ab.js`:
+####then do `$ amd ab.js > ab-browser.js`:

-amd will load the modules, get thier dependencies, topologicially sort them, and stringify them, pluging dependencies into the correct places! with very little overhead!
+AMD will load the modules, get thier dependencies, topologicially sort them, stringify them, and plug dependencies into the correct places, with very little overhead!

+then it will return a script that you can simply include on your page:

     (function (M){
     M[1] =
       (function A(){
         return function (x){'!' + x + '!'}
       })();

     M[2] =
       (function B(){
         return function (x){'?' + x + '?'}
       })();

     return  (function AB(a,b){
         return function (x){return a(b(x))} //exports is returned.
       })(M[1],M[2]);

     })({});

-## how does it work?

-in node - you need to `require('amd')` which monkeypatches module adding `define`. define just calles require on your static dependencies and then sets module.exports to the value the initializer function returns.

 ##what _can't_ AMD do?